 During the 2016 season, street outreach volunteers made 36,942 contacts (37% increase from 2015), supplied 30,200 meals, 4,025 pairs of socks, 1,630 blankets, 158 nights of emergency motel sheltering, 2,300 guest nights of cold-weather sheltering, facilitated 14 individuals to move into housing, and much more for individuals experiencing homelessness in Longmont.

-HOPE is a nighttime street outreach program providing life-sustaining support to homeless individuals, who are at risk from living on the streets of Longmont.
-HOPE’s goal is to ensure that people who do not have permanent housing and are living on the streets can survive the elements and do not die from exposure.
-During street outreach shifts, HOPE provides basic needs support such as food, water, clothing, and blankets or sleeping bags.
-HOPE also provides transports to available shelter, detox facilities, and medical treatment facilities.
-Additionally, HOPE provides referrals to appropriate social service agencies for follow-up or more comprehensive care and offers a limited transitional housing program for individuals ready to move toward self-sufficiency.
+Founded in 2007, HOPE’s core program, night time street outreach, provides life-sustaining support to homeless individuals who are at risk from living on the streets of Longmont.
+HOPE’s goal is to ensure that people who do not have permanent housing and are living on the streets can survive the elements.
+During winter street outreach shifts (6:00pm – 9:00pm), street outreach teams provide basic needs support such as food, water, clothing, hygiene kits, blankets or sleeping bags.
+During the summer outreach shifts, teams offer cold water, sunscreen and bug spray in addition to the meals.
+Street outreach provides transports to available shelter and medical treatment facilities.
+Additionally, street outreach provides referrals to appropriate social service agencies for follow-up or more comprehensive care.

 EMERGENCY WARMING SHELTER